valkey-io/valkey-doc/docs/management/sentinel.md

 ### Handling of -BUSY state

-The -BUSY error is returned by a Redis instance when a Lua script is running for more time than the configured Lua script time limit.
-When this happens before triggering a fail over Redis Sentinel will try to send a `SCRIPT KILL` command, that will only succeed if the script was read-only.
+The -BUSY error is returned by a Valkey instance when a Lua script is running for more time than the configured Lua script time limit.
+When this happens before triggering a fail over Valkey Sentinel will try to send a `SCRIPT KILL` command, that will only succeed if the script was read-only.

 If the instance is still in an error condition after this try, it will